Read me

 traveling forever… Never arriving…

-The never-ending cloud-built pursuit for the ‘readers’ takes Aurora to a kind of awakening: she gives full marks to the exceptional nature of the situation, she and Jim had been destined to live through.
-As opposed to fulfilling a grey perspective of being two among 5000 passengers with a counting number, these two now have a chance to live the most incredible existence in the history of mankind, their own space odyssey.
+The never-ending cloud-built pursuit for the readers takes Aurora to a kind of awakening: she gives full marks to the exceptional nature of the situation she and Jim had been destined to live through.
+As opposed to fulfilling a grey perspective of being two among 5000 passengers counting number, these two now have a chance to live the most incredible existence in the history of mankind, their space odyssey.
 The video monologue of Aurora’s closest friend gives us clues to deepen into the indeed core motives of the female protagonist.
-The ‘abandoned’ friend does not wish beautiful sunsets on the unexplored planets as well as millions of readers.
-She wishes to find a person, who will fill Aurora’s emptiness and would be let in her heart.
+The ‘abandoned’ friend does not wish beautiful sunsets on the unexplored planets, as well as millions of readers.
+She wishes to find a person who will fill Aurora’s emptiness and let her heart in.
 Even the dying Gus wishes the couple to take care of each other.
-Aurora makes a confession to her own writing, that for the first time in her life she does not fill herself lonely.
-After all the calls of the Avalon and now next to Jim Aurora feels that her life is not over.
+Aurora confesses in her writing that, for the first time in her life, she does not feel lonely.
+After all the calls from the Avalon and now next to Jim, Aurora feels that her life is not over.
 She and Jim are at the beginning of their incredible story.

 This isn’t the life we planned.
 But it’s ours.
 And for the first time in my life, I don’t feel alone.